appleiphonedddd/NDHU_Big_Data_Systems/README.md

 docker ps -a
 ```

-4. Copy these files `.py` and Testcase dictionary `.txt` to the master container of Hadoop
+4. Copy the .py files and the Testcase dictionary.txt file to the master container in Hadoop

 ```sh
 docker cp /path/to/files Container_ID:/root
 ```

-5. Switch to original terminal and create a directory in master container
+5. Switch to the original terminal on the Hadoop master, and create an HDFS directory in the master container

 ```sh
 hdfs dfs -mkdir -p /user/root/input